mm

 A common theme that emerged from this roundtable event was the need to find your purpose.
 “In times of uncertainty, double down on your purpose.”
 Discover what feeds your soul and remind yourself of it often because “uncertainty and possibility are first cousins.”

 Help others find their spark and guide them towards ignition.
 Create a strong community and be vulnerable with each other.
-As minority leaders in their workforces, the group concluded that they must strive to support and empower each other and bring others along with them in the journey.
+As minority leaders in their workforces, the group concluded that they must strive to support and empower each other and bring others along with them on the journey.

 But it must start with yourself.
 “The way we talk to ourselves is the most important conversation we can have.”

-OST: Celebrating and Uplifting Women in Leadership
+Vervint: Celebrating and Uplifting Women in Leadership

 About the Author